 Creative content solutions, serving the needs of advertisers, new print products, and using Facebook postings as advertisements were the topics at one fast-paced Brainsnack session at INMA’s Local Media Ideas Day on Wednesday.

-Face Forward is a project in which CN Media works with family businesses.
-Over the past 12 months, this new family business section — located both online and in the in-Cumbria magazine — painted a picture of what drives family businesses to succeed across generations.
+Face Forward is a family business section in which British-based CN Media works.
+Over the last year, this new project — located both online and in the in-Cumbria magazine — worked with family businesses to paint a picture of what drives them to succeed across generations.

-The project has helped position CN Media at the heart of its business community, increasing advertising spending, increasing engagement with the brand and brand extensions, and positively changing perceptions of the company’s skills and its multi-media, solutions-based approach.
+The project has helped position CN Media at the heart of its business community, increasing advertising spending and engagement with the brand and brand extensions, and positively changing perceptions of the company’s skills and its multi-media, solutions-based approach.

 CN Media understood that it’s “all around content marketing,” said Jonathan Lee, group development director.
 “This sector is growing and publishers have to be there.”

 The idea of Face Forward was born at last year’s INMA event.
-CN Media not only commissioned the paintings, but also prepared channels to share the content, such as digital channels, newsletters, social media, a series of exhibitions, and a new section called “Find the Business” in the print magazine (printed on a high-grade paper), .
+CN Media not only commissioned portraits of business owners, but also prepared channels to share the content, such as digital channels, newsletters, social media, a series of exhibitions, and a new section called “Find the Business” in the print magazine (printed on a high-grade paper), .

 The project guaranteed a solid growth in income: